ar-nelson/schemepunk/README.md

 - `number-comparator` is a default comparator for numbers that is more general than SRFI 162's `real-comparator`.

+- `fixnum-comparator` is a default comparator for fixnums (small integers).

 - `(make-sum-comparator <comparators>…)` creates a comparator for the _sum type_ of the types represented by each comparator in `<comparators>`.
 For example, `(make-sum-comparator boolean-comparator number-comparator string-comparator)`